• About

 16. Then, weed/pull out all the pieces that you will not be using.

 17. Then, clean off the surface of your bucket (or whatever item you will be using).
-Since I was using an old, rusty bucket I used some household cleaner and paper towel to get rid of any dirt and also to make sure my vinyl would adhere to it.
+Since I was using an old, rusty bucket I used some household cleaner and paper towels to get rid of any dirt and also to make sure my vinyl would adhere to it.

 18. Last, add your DIY vinyl decal onto your bucket, smooth it on with your squeegee, and slowly remove your transfer tape.